-- Woodlands 20 hectares in size or larger; 2 to 50 hectares in size accounting for 5 to 60 percent land cover in accordance with the Natural Heritage Reference Manual; - b) The ecological function of the woodland includes: - 1.
+- a) Woodlands; 2 to 50 hectares in size accounting for 5 to 60 percent land cover in accordance with the Natural Heritage Reference Manual; - b) The ecological function of the woodland includes: - 1.
 Any interior habitat where woodlands cover less than 15% of land cover. - 2.
 Woodlands that have 2 ha or more of interior habitat; and/or where woodlands cover about 15% to 30% of the land cover. - 3.
-Woodlands that have 8 hectares or more of interior habitat where woodlands cover about 30 to 60% of the land cover. - 4.
-Woodlands that have 20 hectares or more of interior habitat where woodlands cover more than 60% of the land cover. - c) Woodlands that are located within 30 metres of another significant nature feature or fish habitat; - d) Woodlands located within a defined natural heritage system or providing a connecting link between two other significant features, woodlands having a minimum areas of 20 hectares each within 120 metres of the woodland; - e) Woodlands located within a sensitive or threatened watershed or is within 50 metres of a watercourse, fish habitat, sensitive groundwater discharge or sensitive headwater area; - f) Woodlands that contain: - 1. high native forest diversity; - 2. native forest species which are declining; - 3.
-Habitat of a rare, endangered or uncommon plant species;
+Woodlands that have 8 hectares or more of interior habitat where woodlands cover about 30 to 60% of the land cover.

-- 4. vegetation community with a provincial ranking of S1, S2 or S3 (as ranked by the NHIC);and, - 5. characteristics of older woodlands or woodlands with larger tree size structures in native species. - g) Woodlands offering high productivity; - h) Woodlands with educational, cultural or historical value; and, - The Woodland has a high value in special services, such as air-quality improvement or recreation at a sustainable level that is compatible with long-term retention.
+- 4. Woodlands that have 20 hectares or more of interior habitat where woodlands cover more than 60% of the land cover. - c) Woodlands that are located within 30 metres of another significant nature feature or fish habitat; - d) Woodlands located within a defined natural heritage system or providing a connecting link between two other significant features, within 120 metres of the woodland; - e) Woodlands located within a sensitive or threatened watershed or is within 50 metres of a watercourse, fish habitat, sensitive groundwater discharge or sensitive headwater area; - f) Woodlands that contain: - 1. high native forest diversity; - 2. native forest species which are declining; - 3.
+Habitat of a rare, endangered or uncommon plant species; - 4. vegetation community with a provincial ranking of S1, S2 or S3 (as ranked by the NHIC);and, - 5. characteristics of older woodlands or woodlands with larger tree size structures in native species. - g) Woodlands offering high productivity; - h) Woodlands with educational, cultural or historical value; and, - i) The Woodland has a high value in special services, such as air-quality improvement or recreation at a sustainable level that is compatible with long-term retention.

-The identification of significant woodlands shall be undertaken through the completion of an Environmental Impact Assessment Environmental Impact Study where development is proposed in, or adjacent to wooded areas meeting the criteria for significant woodlands, and as informed by Schedule B-1 and B-2.
+The identification of significant woodlands shall be undertaken through the completion of an Environmental Impact Study where development is proposed in, or adjacent to wooded areas meeting the criteria for significant woodlands, and as informed by Schedule B-1 and B-2.
 Schedule A-1 and B-1 will be updated as significant woodlands are identified.

-Development and site alteration shall not be permitted in or within 120 metres of significant woodlands unless it has been demonstrated through an Environmental Impact Assessment Environmental Impact Study that there will be no negative impacts on the natural features or ecological functions.
+Development and site alteration shall not be permitted in or within 120 metres of significant woodlands unless it has been demonstrated through an Environmental Impact Study that there will be no negative impacts on the natural features or ecological functions.